 Bank holidays when off sick or on statutory leave

-If they're included in their holiday entitlement, an employee still builds up paid days off for bank holidays while on:
+If they're included in their holiday entitlement, paid days off for bank holidays will still build up if someone is on:

 - sick leave